PlatinumEduation/WarehouseManagmentSystem_API/README.md

 .
 Using the EF validation for the Entities's properties

 >> Database >> MS SQL Server & MonogoDB for cloud hosting.

+>> Object-Oriented-Programming (OOP)

+- the four pillars  has been used:

+. inheritance & Polymorphism

+..
+Abstraction & Encapsulation